peterbrittain/asciimatics/doc/source/widgets.rst

 Large forms
 ~~~~~~~~~~~
 If you have a very large form, you may find it is too big to fit into a
 standard screen.
-If so, simply keep adding your Widgets to your Layout
+This is not a problem.
+You can keep adding your Widgets to
-and asciimatics will automatically clip the content to the space available
+your Layout and asciimatics will automatically clip the content to the space
-and scroll the content as required.
+available and scroll the content as required.

 If you do this, it is recommended that you set `has_border=True`on the Frame
 so that the user can use the scroll bar provided to move around the form.